finos/legend-engine/docs/bindings/bindings.md

 ### Runtime extension module

-See legend-engine-external-format-xml-runtime for an example.
+See legend-engine-xt-xml-runtime for an example.

 This module handles the transformations of data to and from the serialized format.
 When present in the binding this should utilise the specifics of the schema.